-Promoting Safe and Stable Families: The primary goals of the Promoting Safe and Stable Families program are preventing the unnecessary separation of children from their families, improving the quality of care and services to children and their families, and ensuring permanency for children by reuniting them with their parents, through adoption, or by another permanent living arrangement.
-According to Children's Bureau, the services are designed to help state child welfare agencies and eligible tribes establish and operate integrated, preventive family preservation services and community-based family support services for families at risk or in crisis.
+- Promoting Safe and Stable Families: The primary goals of the Promoting Safe and Stable Families program are preventing the unnecessary separation of children from their families, improving the quality of care and services to children and their families, and ensuring permanency for children by reuniting them with their parents, through adoption, or by another permanent living arrangement.
+According to Children's Bureau, the services are designed to help state child welfare agencies and eligible tribes establish and operate integrated, preventive family preservation services and communitybased family support services for families at risk or in crisis.
 Some grant funds go directly to child welfare agencies to be used in accordance with their 5-year plans, while other grant funds are set aside for nationally funded evaluation, research, and training and technical assistance projects.
-In addition, funds are also set aside for state court improvement programs.
+In addition, funds are also set aside for state court improvement programs. - Adoption Opportunities: This program provides discretionary funds for projects designed to eliminate barriers to adoption and help find permanent families for children who would benefit from adoption, particularly older children, minority children, and children with special needs.
+According to Children's Bureau, program areas include, but are not limited to, the development and implementation of: - a national adoption and foster care data gathering and analysis system; - a national adoption information exchange system; and - an adoption training and technical assistance program.